 ^{iv} Department for International Development (DfID); the European Union (EU); Swiss Development Cooperation (SDC); Kingdom of the Netherlands, Embassy of Sweden/Sida; the Food and Agriculture Organization (FAO); and CASS ^v A household is food poor when the total household expenditure is below the amount required to meet the minimal food energy requirements of the household members (2,100 kcal per adult equivalent).
+As households always have to spend energy requirements of the household members (2,100 kcal per adult equivalent).
 As households always have to spend some of their expenditure on non-food items, food poor households suffer from chronic hunger and are unable to meet basic needs.